CPA Practice Exams

 • Business Environment and Concepts (BEC)

-For more information on the exam or the individual sections, visit our complete guide to the CPA exam.
+For more information on the exam or the individual sections, read our guide to the CPA exam.

 The CPA exam is considered one of the hardest professional exams to pass.